linsinan1995/compiler/README.md

 # Note
 There are notes on how to engineer some features in this project.

-## Putting object with non-trivial ctor to union
+## Putting object with non-trivial ctor to Union
 Why use union?

 A: My personal laptop is in a quite old version of MacOS, and it doesn't support generic data containers, such as std::any and std::variant.
-Also, using boost in such a micro project is not an appealing solution to me.
+Also, using boost in such a micro project is not an appealing solution.

 tagged union & placement new
 ```cpp